theparthway/docs/docs/cookbook/DemoApp.md

 ---
-id: swapper-frontend
+id: demo-app
 ---

-# Swapper Frontend
+# Demo App

 :::note
-This guide is meant to be followed along side [Swapper Frontend](https://github.com/gardenfi/swapper-frontend) and is not meant for production use; it is merely an example to help you get started with the SDK.
+This guide is meant to be followed along side the [gardenfi/demo-app](https://github.com/gardenfi/demo-app) and is not meant for production use; it is merely an example to help you get started with the SDK.
 :::

 ## Introduction

 This guide details how to use the [Garden SDK](../developers/sdk/Sdk.md) to create a basic dApp that enables swapping WBTC to BTC.
 Visually, the UI would look something like the image below:

 ![Final dApp](./images/final_dapp.png)